VasilikiZarkadoula/Neo4j-Twitter-Tutorial-Auth-2023/README.md

 B. Population of the Neo4j graph model with the tweets that have been collected in Python

-C. Performing queries that produce answers to various questions
+C. Performing queries that produce answers to various questions  <br />

+The data model that we used to represent our Twitter data in Neo4j is depicted in the figure below

 <br /> <br />
 Aristotle Univeristy of Thessaloniki (AUTh) <br /> Web Mining Course <br /> Authors: Kyriaki Potamopoulou, Vasiliki Zarkadoula, Vasilis Daoulas